arielgee/Sage-Like/.misc/tasks.md

 ## Next
+* support dragANDdrop a feed from the pagePopup to the treeView
 * in YT when changing tabs (PLAYLISTS, CHANNELS, etc.) the discoveryView and discovery from address-bar are not synced with the display
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`